 These ad-hoc committees are ways for our members who are concerned or interested in specific issues to work together to address concerns and advocate for specific goals.
 Many of these committees partner with our community, parent, and student partners to work towards their goals as well.
 See all upcoming Organizing Committee events on our BTU Events Calendar.

 Here are some of the committees addressing common issues—we would love for you to get involved:

-New/Early Career Educators: This committee plans and outreaches for the bi-monthly New Educator Underground events and local venues where early educators meet for both social and support networking.
+New Educators: Plans and outreaches for events and opportunities where early career educators meet for both social and support networking.

-Restorative Justice Organizing Committee: collaborates with the BPS and Code of Conduct Advisory Committee to bring PD on the restorative practices to BPS educators.
+Restorative Justice: Works to improve and expand RJ practices in the district and to bring PD on restorative practices to BPS educators.

-Special Education/Inclusion: works on concerns about special education and inclusion implementation in the district and advocate for thoughtful implementation.
+Inclusion: Members of this committee are concerned about special education and inclusion implementation in the district and advocates for thoughtful implementation.

-Visual and Performing Arts: This group advocates for the need for more quality arts education in BPS.
+Visual and Performing Arts: Advocates for the needs of expanded arts education in BPS.